 How do I vote Absentee In-Person?

-In-person absentee voting for the May 6, 2014 Town Election will start Friday, April 25, 2014 during normal business hours at the two permanent locations listed below.
+In-person absentee voting normally begins 45 days prior to an election, during normal business hours at the two permanent locations listed below.

 When you go to vote In-Person you will complete the Absentee Ballot application form, provide an appropriate ID (see VA Voter ID Requirements), and vote as you would on Election Day.